Welk flexibel contract past bij mijn bedrijf?

 Sometimes during peak moments

 You’re only called upon when the grid is really busy.
 This way, you contribute when it’s needed most.
-The products in this group include the CBC-A, the TDTR, and the mandatory bidding contract.
+The products in this group include the CSC-A, CBC-A, the TDTR, and the mandatory bidding contract.

 Whenever it suits you